Maria Canals (pianist): The Ars Nova Academy. Broadcasting activities and prestigious students

 From the beginning, the academy not only wanted to offer excellence in its classes but also considered it important to organize recitals of the students in different spaces, such as in the Sala Lluís Millet of the Palau de la Música, at the Municipal Library or the French Institute of Barcelona.
 For Maria Canals, it was very important to train the students to play in front of the public so that they could gain security.

-In addition to recitals, the academy also offered conferences and music courses with speakers of great international prestige, as well as the creation of prizes to spur the interpretive quality of the students.
+In addition to recitals, the academy also offered conferences and music courses with widely respected speakers, as well as the creation of prizes to spur the interpretive quality of the students.
 As a result of this intense musical activity, some outstanding disciples began to emerge, including: Maria Neus Miró, Maria Roma, Pere Carboné, Núria Escofet and Leonora Milà, whom was a surprising case of precociousness, as she debuted with only seven years at the Palau de la Música on January 6, 1950, and became a predilect student of Maria Canals; and in 1966, with 24 years, she won the first prize of the Maria Canals International Competition.

 In addition to the activities of the academy, Maria Canals created an International Music Course in Sitges with the support of a board of trustees and the organization in charge of the Sitges City Council and Conciertos Aster.
 The course was carried out between the years 1960 and 1963, with the objective of bringing in good young executants from different countries and different schools.